 Absolutely optional, but if you do consider Favor and Disfavor as a more general option in your game, you might consider picking up a yellow dice for Favor and a black dice for Disfavor – indicating whether the light of Prios shines on the character or if they’re lost in shadow.
-When you rule one of the other, having the player roll their standard d20 plus the appropriate die and see how the result plays out.
+When you rule one way or the other, having the player roll their standard d20 plus the appropriate die and see how the result plays out.

 It’s just table dressing, but I’m all about the bling.